1970s

 Murderers Among Us

-Simon Wiesenthal was a Nazi hunter during the mid-twenieth century.
-He and his family were imprisoned in a German concentration camp in Poland.
-While imprisoned in the concentration camp of Mauthausen he kept a list of the German Nazi prison guards.
-In the years after his liberation from Mauthausen he searched for Nazi war criminals.
+Simon Wiesenthal was a Nazi hunter during the twentieth century.
+He and his family were imprisoned in a Nazi German concentration camp in Poland.
+In the years after his liberation from the concentration camp in Mauthausen he searched for Nazi war criminals.
 In order to discover more information on the whereabouts of Nazi war criminals he established the Jewish Historical Documentation Center in Austria.
-He capturing over one thousand perpetrators of the Holocaust.
+He captured over one thousand perpetrators of the Holocaust.

 Noh

-Noh is a type of classical theater that is find in Japan.
+Noh is a type of classical theater that is found in Japan.
 Classical theater can be separated into two categories: noh (tragedy) and kyogen (comedy).
 A great emphasis is put on the design of the masks, because the masks are used as tools for symbolism and determining the characters' actions.
-Noh are made up of all male cast members.
-This is because the art is passed down from master to apprentice, more often than not this also means passing the practice on from father to son.
+Noh are made up of all male cast members, which is passed down from master to apprentice.
+This more often than not means passing the practice on from father to son.

 Yong Uck Kim